Danieleg82/EXR-segregation-options/README.md

 This third variant of double-HUB scenario is probably the most complex to be implemented, but at the same time one of the most interesting ones.

-It leverages standard HUB VNETs + Azure Route Servers & NVAs and it’s basically the fully customer-managed version of the solution we’ll see later on (Scenario 3) based on vWAN, This solution should be preferred to Option 5 below exclusively in case of specific blockers regarding the adoption of vWAN/vHUBs, since this basically offers the same topology but with much higher implementation complexity.
+It leverages **standard HUB VNETs + Azure Route Servers & NVAs** and it’s basically the fully customer-managed version of the solution we’ll see later on (Scenario 3) based on vWAN,

+This solution should be preferred to Option 5 below **exclusively** in case of specific blockers regarding the adoption of vWAN/vHUBs, since this basically offers the same topology but with much higher implementation complexity.
-In this double managed HUB solution, we configure Azure Route Server (ARS) with Branch2Branch option enabled, and BGP-peer it with a virtual appliance in our HUB (we do this on both sides).
+In this double managed HUB solution, we configure **Azure Route Server (ARS)** with *Branch2Branch* option enabled, and BGP-peer it with a virtual appliance in our HUB (we do this on both sides).

 We create an iBGP peering between the appliances in the different HUBs, so that the routes learnt from one HUB environment are propagated to the second one.
 There are basically 2 ways of setting this up:

-1)Without any tunnelling technology (VXLAN / IPSEC) between the appliances and UDRs configured at NVA subnet level 2)With VXLAN/IPSEC and no need of UDRs at NVA subnet level The routes learnt by first NVA (in HUB1) – including routes learnt from Expressroute C1 branch – will be advertised to the second NVA, and vice versa.
+*1)Without any tunnelling technology (VXLAN / IPSEC) between the appliances and UDRs configured at NVA subnet level* *2)With VXLAN/IPSEC and no need of UDRs at NVA subnet level*

+The routes learnt by first NVA (in HUB1) – including routes learnt from Expressroute C1 branch – will be advertised to the second NVA, and vice versa.
 NVAs must be programmed to perform AS-path override in order to remove ASN 65515 from the path.

 ARS will program the routes learnt from the NVA deployed in its own HUB: 2 sets of Onprem routes are expected to be seen by ARS:

 -	The first will come from its NVA
--	The second will come from the ExpressRoute gateway of the HUB VNET Since we’re leveraging Azure Route Server, routes learnt over ExpressRoute have always precedence over routes learnt from other sources*
+-	The second will come from the ExpressRoute gateway of the HUB VNET

+Since we’re leveraging Azure Route Server, routes learnt over ExpressRoute have always precedence over routes learnt from other sources*
 This scenario offers implicit failover in case of outage of one circuit.
 No UDRs will be here needed in the spoke VNETs, independently by the usage of a VXLAN/IPSEC tunneling between NVAs Note that – in this scenario – NVAs handle both the inter-spoke and potentially as well the SpokeOnprem traffic in case of link failure.

-Regarding return traffic (Onprem  Azure): Both circuits will receive routes of both VNET1 and VNET2, so Local Preference should be used at Onprem side to redirect traffic over the appropriate links.
+Regarding return traffic (Onprem to Azure): Both circuits will receive routes of both VNET1 and VNET2, so *Local Preference* should be used at Onprem side to redirect traffic over the appropriate links.

 This article covers a similar setup and provides deeper details about the possible NVA routing configurations https://github.com/jocortems/azurehybridnetworking/tree/main/ExpressRoute-Transit-with-Azure-RouteServer#4-multi-region--multi-nic-nvas-with-route-tables